martinblech/xmltodict/README.md

 - `cdata_separator=''`: Separator string to join multiple text nodes.
 This joins adjacent text nodes.
 For example, set to a space to avoid concatenation.
 - `postprocessor=None`: Function to modify parsed items.
 - `dict_constructor=dict`: Constructor for dictionaries (e.g., dict).
 - `strip_whitespace=True`: Remove leading/trailing whitespace in text nodes.
 Default is True; this trims whitespace in text nodes.
 Set to False to preserve whitespace exactly.
+When `process_comments=True`, this same flag also trims comment text; disable `strip_whitespace` if you need to preserve comment indentation or padding.
 - `namespaces=None`: Mapping of namespaces to prefixes, or None to keep full URIs.
 - `force_list=None`: Force list values for specific elements.
 Can be a boolean (True/False), a tuple of element names to force lists for, or a callable function that receives (path, key, value) and returns True/False.
 Useful for elements that may appear once or multiple times to ensure consistent list output.
 - `item_depth=0`: Depth at which to call `item_callback`.